sdonohoo/forecasting/internal_docs/tsperf_rules.md

   and `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly` includes all the submissions for a point forecasting problem defined upon GEFCom2014 dataset.
 In addition, `/TSPerf/energy_load/README.md` summarizes all the benchmarks of the energy load forecasting use case.

-  Under each benchmark folder, there are a subfolder containing source code of all reference implementations, a subfolder containing source code of all submissions, a subfolder storing common utility scripts, and a Markdown file specifying the benchmark.
+  Under each benchmark folder, there are a subfolder containing source code of reference implementation, a subfolder containing source code of all submissions, a subfolder storing common utility scripts, and a Markdown file specifying the benchmark.
 The description of each item under the benchmark folder is as follows